cicl-stanford/homepage/content/home/people.md

 title = "People"
 subtitle = "... who are doing the work"

-# We are also looking for [**undergraduate research assistants**](news/undergraduate_assistant/) to work with us in the Fall quarter.
-If you are interested in applying to be an RA take a look at the link above.

 # Order that this section will appear in.
 weight = 3